microsoft/nni/docs/en_US/Compression/Overview.rst

 * Provide friendly and easy-to-use compression utilities for users to dive into the compression process and results.
 * Concise interface for users to customize their own compression algorithms.

-*Note that NNI compresses the model through a simulation process.
+..
+Note:: NNI compresses the model through a simulation process.
 To obtain a truly compact model, users should conduct model speedup.
-The interface and APIs are unified for both PyTorch and TensorFlow, currently only PyTorch version has been supported, TensorFlow version will be supported in future.*
+The interface and APIs are unified for both PyTorch and TensorFlow, currently only PyTorch version has been supported, TensorFlow version will be supported in future.

 Supported Algorithms